mahmOoud2004/resq_app/README.md

 # 📖 About ResQ

-**ResQ** is a modern emergency and healthcare mobile application built using Flutter.
+**ResQ** is a modern Flutter-based emergency and healthcare application designed to improve emergency response speed and provide intelligent healthcare assistance in real time.

-The app is designed to improve emergency response speed, provide intelligent healthcare support, and deliver a smooth real-time experience for users and drivers.
+The application focuses on building a reliable ecosystem where users can:

-Whether it's:
+- 🚨 Send emergency requests instantly
-- 🚨 Sending an emergency request
+- 📍 Track emergency drivers live
-- 📍 Tracking drivers live
+- 🤖 Communicate with an AI healthcare assistant
-- 🤖 Talking with an AI medical assistant
+- 🩺 Receive personalized smart health notifications
-- 🩺 Receiving smart health reminders
+- 📡 Access real-time medical support features

-ResQ helps users stay safer and more connected during critical situations.
+ResQ aims to deliver a smooth, fast, and life-saving mobile experience powered by modern technologies.

 ---